daveseah/rb2019-tennis/README.md

 ### Running the Test Server

+MODIFY `serial.js` with serial port path constant `SERIAL_PATH`:

+- Run `npm run list` in terminal to find your arduino's serial port path (tested in MacOS)
+- Update the constant, save

+RUN SERVER

-With arduino connected, ensure it's working by running `npm run server`.
-As you diddle the encoder, you should see number output in the terminal window.
+- With arduino connected, go to terminal and `npm run server`.
+- As you diddle the encoder, you should see number output in the terminal window.
+- If the Test Client isn't running, you'll see a "client offline" status message
+- The values are sent only if a change is detected

 ### Running the Test Client